dalibo/emaj/docs/en/webUsage.rst

 The "*Content*" tab allows to visualize the current table rows.

-Lastly, the "*History*" tab shows the E-Maj properties evolutions of the table, and in particular its tables groups assignements.
+Lastly, the "*History*" tab shows the E-Maj properties evolutions of the table, and in particular its table groups assignements.

 .. figure:: images/emajweb_tablehistory.png
    :align: center